programmfabrik/fylr-gitbook/for-system-administrators/migration/inspect.md

 #### OAuth2

-* Select only of the target instance uses OAuth2
+* Select only if the target instance uses OAuth2
 * **easydb5** does not use OAuth2
 * this enables the following options:
 * *OAuth2 Client Id*